-ride to power over the barricades.
+From the Baltic we have nothing new; but when the Czar hears that Prince Albert and the Emperor Napoleon have met in the camp at Bouare admitted by the Russians to have fought with ride to power over the barricades.
 Espartero has got rid of a great difficulty-he has aided, or winked at the flight of the wicked old Queen-Mother, who is off to Portugal.
-She saves her life and loses her pension; he saves the new Government from the fatal position of having to try, and perhaps destroy, the mother of the sovereign.
+She saves her life and loses her pension ; he saves the new Government from the fatal position of having to try, and perhaps destroy, the mother of the sovereign.
 We have not the least sympathy for Queen Christina, but we are glad that a promising revolution is saved from an enormous embarrassment.
 The easy way in which the Government has succeeded in abolishing the revolutionary clubs, shows the great confidence of the public in Espartero.
-As the work of order proceeds, the Ministers begin to find the depth of the villanies of their predecessors.
-It turns out that these gentlemen have anticipated the revenues of Cuba for two years and a half; have spent all the forced loan; and left a yawning deficit behind them of nearly 7,000,0001.1 Espartero has appealed to the bankers, and the extent of the difficulties of Spanish finance may be guessed from the fact that he could only raise 500,000l.
-But he has a way of replenishing the Treasury-the fee simple of Cuba, which a purchaser stands ready to buy.
+As the work of order proceeds, the Ministers begin to find the depth of the villanics of their predecessors.
+It turns out that these gentlemen have anticipated the revenues of Cuba for two years and a half; have spent all the forced loan; and left a yawning deficit behind them of nearly 7,000,0001.!
+Espartero has appealed to the bankers, and the extent of the difficulties of of replenishing the Treasury-the fee simple of Cuba, which a purchaser stands ready to buy.

-Besides the Spanish question, the Pope and Miss Bremer together command public attention the Pope proposes to proclaim a jubilee for peace among Christian princes only; the pacification of the revolutionary spirit; the cessation of pesti-lence and famine; and-we scarcely believe our eyes-to convoke the whole Roman Catholic hierarchy in "Council" for the discussion of the "immaculate conception!"
+Besides the Spanish question, the Pope and Miss Bremer together command public attention the Pope proposes to proclaim a jubilee for peace among Christian princes only; the pacification of the revolutionary spirit; the cessation of pestilence and famine; and-we searcely believe our eyes - to convoke the whole Roman Catholic hierarchy in "Council" for the discussion of the "immaculate conception !"
 Miss Bremer has not such extensive "notions" as the Pope; but although equally visionary, yet are they far more useful, if practised in however slight a degree.
 Instead of a jubilee and a Council, Miss Bremer proposes a vast network of female associations throughout the world, to care for children, for the sick and aged, and for prisoners.
 We would it might be done; but, other obstacles apart, women's movements are far too much constrained to permit of such gigantic efforts.

-Our sole domestic movement, what is it-the Beer Bill commotion!
+Our sole domestic movement, what is it -- the Beer Bill commotion!
 The state of the case is not so uncommon as it looks.
-Here are the public, the publicans, and the magistrates all of opinion that a few families have foisted a tyrannical act on the country-a stupid, as well as a tyrannical act; yet, notwithstanding its unanimity, the British public is powerless.
-The Parliament that and to get its wrotched work repaired, we are forced to wait for six months.
+Here are the public, the publicans, and the magistrates all of opinion that a few fanatics have foisted a tyrannical act on the country-a stupid, as well as a tyrannical act; yet, notwithstanding its manimity, the British public is powerless.
+The Parliament that imposed the vexation on us is holiday-making; and to get its wretched work repaired, we are forced to wait for six months.
 Does not this aptly illustrate the uses and beauties of our Parliamentary being's end and aim - the recess?
-The Spanish Government seems to be rapidly Why should we wait six months for the restora-
+Why should we wait six months for the restoras